zthoffman21/Machine_Learning_Racing_Simulation/README.md

 * Track Drawing: Users can interactively draw custom tracks that the AI will then attempt to optimize the racing line for.

 ## Planned Features
-* UI Enhancements: A more intuitive user interface is planned to allow users to easily draw tracks, view real-time simulation data, and adjust parameters.
+* UI Enhancements: A more intuitive user interface is planned to allow users to view real-time simulation data and adjust parameters.
-* Performance Optimization: Further optimization of car physics and NEAT training to speed up convergence and improve overall racing line accuracy.
+* Performance Optimization: Further optimization of car physics and NEAT training to speed up convergence and improve lap times.

 ## How to Run
 1. Clone the repository.